 Finding affordable seniors’ auto insurance

-Age can affect the auto insurance rate you are charged.
-The older you are, the more a particular age group could be considered risky to insurers.
-Age groups are categorized together and rates are based on claim and accident statistics.
-That’s why if you’re aged seventy or older, you might find that your insurance rates continue to go up and become much more expensive.
+Age can affect the auto insurance rate you pay.
+The older you are, the more a particular age group could be considered risky to insurance providers.

-Some insurers consider older drivers a risk as well for a few reasons:
+Not every insurance company will raise rates for seniors, but some may consider older drivers a risk for a few reasons:

-- You may have age-related changes to vision and/or hearing.
+- You may have age-related changes to vision and hearing.